The Police Are Going to Arrive

-Your Rights After a Self-Defense Incident
+Your Rights After a Self-Defense Shooting

 Your attorney, despite what Law & Order has led you to believe, is not going to kick in the door of the jail or the interrogation room and tell the detectives to leave.
 You need to raise your own rights.
 No one can do it for you.

 Most often, unless there is a flight risk, police will do a “book and release” after your interview.
 It’s difficult to predict exactly what is going to happen or how long you will be held, but it will be longer than a 55-minute episode of a cop show leads you to believe.
 The process can be easier if you avoid critical errors, however.
-Assuming you did the right thing and it was a good shoot, your release will be smooth.
+Assuming you did the right thing when defending yourself, and it was a good shoot, your release will be smooth.
 The right defensive firearms training and legal knowledge can help to make the aftermath of a self-defense incident easier.

-When You’re Taken for Questioning
+Taken for Questioning Following a Shooting

 It’s important again to remember that procedures will vary based on the jurisdiction you’re in.
 At this point in most cases, an officer will take you to an interrogation room and record your answers to a battery of questions.
 The officer may try to “blitz” you with questions, coming at you kind of hard.
 He may also try to be your friend, offering coffee and “just trying to understand.”

-Getting Out of Jail
+Getting Out of Jail After a Self-Defense Incident

 Keep your cool.
 Ask for your attorney.
 Take the time you need to sort out what happened.
 Be polite.
 Stick to the facts.